Student Success Resources

 - Health Professions/Pre-Med Advising: Many students in the School of Recreation, Health and Tourism are interested in entering allied health and medical fields.
 Prehealth.gmu.edu is the main source of online information for any student considering careers in medicine, dentistry, podiatry, optometry, veterinary science, allied health, pharmacy school, PA school, occupational therapy, or physical therapy.

 - Career Services: University Career Services is the campus’ centralized career center that operates under an industry-centered approach to serve undergraduate and graduate students and employers.
-Charlotte Strauss is the Industry Advisor for the fields of Education, Hospitality/Tourism, Human Services, Non-Profit, and Sports/Recreation.
+Satoko Odagawa is the Industry Advisor for the field of Education.
+Philip Wilkerson is the Industry Advisor for the fields of Hospitality/Tourism and Sports/Recreation.

-- HireMason: Create an account to view job and internship postings.
+- Handshake: Create an account to view job and internship postings.

 - Leadership, Education and Development (LEAD): Leadership Programming to help students develop their own leadership skills.